Timor-Leste: Culture

 Community life is centred around sacred houses (Uma Lulik), physical structures which serve as a representative symbol and identifier for each community.
 The architectural style of these houses varies between different parts of the country, although following widespread destruction by Indonesian forces many were rebuilt with cheap modern materials.
 The house as a concept extends beyond the physical object to the surrounding community.
 Kinship systems exist within and between houses.
 Traditional leaders, who stem from historically important families, retain key roles in administering justice and resolving disputes through methods that vary between communities.
 Such leaders are often elected to official leadership positions, merging cultural and historical status with modern political status.
 The concept of being part of a communal house has been extended to the nation, with Parliament serving as the national sacred house.

 Art styles vary throughout the various ethnolinguistic groups of the island.
 Nonetheless, similar artistic motifs are present throughout, such as large animals and particular geometric patterns.
 Some art is traditionally associated with particular genders.
 For example, the Tais textiles that play a widespread role in traditional life throughout the island are traditionally handwoven by women.
 Different tais patterns are associated with different communities, and more broadly with linguistic groups.
 Many buildings within central Dili maintain historical Portuguese architecture.

 Traditional rituals remain important, often mixed in with more modern aspects.
 A strong oral history is highlighted in individuals able to recite long stories or poetry.
 This history, or Lia nain, passes down traditional knowledge.
 There remains a strong tradition of poetry.
 Prime Minister Xanana Gusmão, for example, is a distinguished poet, earning the moniker "poet warrior".

 In the field of cinema, Timor-Leste released its first feature-length film, a period thriller titled Beatriz's War, in 2013.
 Shot with a limited budget by a mix of local filmmakers and a volunteer Australian film crew, the film depicted East Timorese life under Indonesian occupation in the 1970s, with producer Lurdes Pires acknowledging their aim to diverge from the government's "friendship and forgiveness" policy for its past conflicts by telling a story of truth-seeking and justice.

 Media

-Newspapers are concentrated in Dili, and they are mostly published in the national Tetum language.
+Newspapers are concentrated in Dili, and they are mostly published in the national Tetun language.
 Television stations are also concentrated in Dili, with only one Dili-based station available outside the city.
 Radio is the most popular form of mass media, due to various reasons, such as a low literacy rate, the cost of newspapers relative to the average income, and it being broadcast in regional languages.
 Press freedom is mixed.
 As of 2022, 37% of the country were Internet users.